fhuider/SOP_BIONIC/README.md

 ### The KING software (v2.2.4)
 Download the ***correct*** .zip file for your system and unzip its contents in the directory that you are going to work in by typing the following in the terminal:
 ```
-#For Linux
+#For Linux:
 wget http://people.virginia.edu/~wc9c/KING/Linux-king.tar.gz
 tar -xzvf Linux-king.tar.gz

-#For Linux terminal on Windows
+#For Linux terminal on Windows:
 wget http://people.virginia.edu/~wc9c/KING/Windows-king.zip
 unzip Windows-king.zip
 mv king.exe king